naoyamuto/trySwift/README.md

 ## Code of Conduct

+* For the Design, just have a link to the Code of Code and I'll put in the link.
 * We can copy this one for now: https://github.com/iosdevcampdc/iosdevcampdc15.
 * I've set up an email info@tryswiftconf.com

 ## Convince Your Boss